 - The second type of clients are applications that requests for access token so that they can access protected resources using that access token.

-To create a client for a particular realm, choose your realm from the top left corner dropdown menu and go to the Clients page from the left menu.
-There will be some clients associated with that particular realm as shown in the example image below:
+To create a client for a particular realm, choose the realm in which you want to create the client from the drop-down menu on the top-left corner of the Admin Console.
+Next, go to the Clients page from the left-side menu, as shown in the example image below:

-- In the Client ID field, enter a unique alphanumeric name.
-This client ID will be used in requests to identify the client.
-The Client ID is the ID of the client.
-For this example, let my-app-client be our client ID.
+- In the Client ID field, enter a unique identifier for the client.
+The client ID will be used in requests to identify the client.
+For this example, let's use "my-app-client" as our client ID.

 - In the Name field, you can enter a name for your client.

-- Click the Next button, and you will be redirected to the Login Settings page.
-On this settings page, enter the base URL of your application in the Root URL field.
-This root URL is from where the request for your users authentication will come.
-The Keycloak server runs on port 8080, so we recommend you to run your application on some other port but not on 8080.
-The sample applications which we will build to integrate with the Keycloak server in our next tutorials, will run on port 8081.
-So, let http://localhost:8081 be our base URL for this example as shown below:
+- Click on the Next button.
+After this, you will be redirected to the Login Settings page.
+Here, you should enter the base URL of your application in the Root URL field.
+This URL is where the requests for user authentication will come from.
+To avoid conflicts with the Keycloak server running on port 8080, it is recommended to run your application on a different port.
+For this example, let's use http://localhost:8081 as our base URL, as shown below:

-- Choose the Save button for saving the update and you'll be redirected to your client settings page.
+- Click the Save button to save the updates, and you will be redirected to your client settings page.

-- On your client settings page, leave the other settings as it is.
-You can change them later as per your application need.
+- On your client settings page, leave the other settings as they are.
+You can change them later according to your application's needs.

 Realm based roles are shared by all clients created within that realm.
 Role helps to identify the type or category of users.
 For example, roles such as admin, moderator, user, employee, student, and any other type that may exists in an organization.

-Click on the link of your client ID, it will bring you to the Client's Settings tab.
+Click on the client ID to which you want to assign the role.
+It will bring you to the Client's Settings tab.

-Next, go to the Service accounts roles tab, you will see something like this:
+Next, navigate to the Service accounts roles tab.
+You will see something like this:

 Click on the Assign role button, and then select the role that you created, as demonstrated in the example below: